suncoast-devs/handbook/curriculum/back-end/high-level-schedule.md

     - create a non trivial console program that will converted to an API in the near future
 ### Day 3
 Lecture:
-    - Intro to APIs
+    - Intro to Databases
-    - Expanding on REST
+    - Set up Dev ENV
 Homework:
-    - Build API around the project from last night
+    - Create a database, and write SQL queries against it
 ### Day 4
 Lecture:
-    - Practice on creating RESTful APIs  that CRUD data
+    - Data Modeling, Joins, FK
 Homework:
-    - Create an Crud API
+    - Create a complex database
-        - adventure, hook up a front end
+    - Work on HTML & database schema for final project

 # Week 9